tytydraco/yessleep/out/After_being_estranged_from_my_father_for_nearly_twenty_years_someone_mailed_me_his_urn_I_never_should_have_let_that_thing_into_my_home.md

 That silence made what Davey said next exceptionally odd.

-“Ahh!
+*”Ahh!
 Mommy, it’s too loud.
-It’s really too loud,” he proclaimed, dropping the umbrella to the floor, pacing away from the screen door with his hands cupped over his ears.
+It’s really too loud,”* he proclaimed, dropping the umbrella to the floor, pacing away from the screen door with his hands cupped over his ears.

 I spun around, red effigy still radiating warmth in my palm, listening intently, searching for the noise my son was complaining about.